 Be ready to handle an increased demand:

-It’s often disappointing when a seller is unable to meet to a sudden hike in sales during the festive season.
+It’s often disappointing when sellers are unable to meet with a sudden hike in sales during the festive season.
 It results in loss of business and brand degradation.

-So be ready to meet the increased demand during this Chinese new year.
+So be ready to meet the increased demand during this Chinese New Year 2020.
 Start prepping up a week before the fest begins.
 Hire a few additional staff and never miss a single order.